N0RD17/MyEmacsConfig/README.md

 --If you want C++ support--
 1.Install clangd.
 You would want to head to their website for guidance on doing so https://clangd.llvm.org/installation

--- Install the following packages in emacs after refreshing-contents inside your .emacs file 2.Using emacs pack-install(M - x RET package-install RET) install yasnippet, company, lsp-mode, and eglot
+-- Install the following packages in emacs after refreshing-contents inside your .emacs file (M-x <RET> package-refresh-contents <RET>)
+2.Using emacs pack-install(M-x <RET> package-install <RET>) install yasnippet, company, lsp-mode, and eglot

 -- If you want golang support--